Tiramisu-Compiler/tiramisu/README.md

 If you want to install, add `CMAKE_INSTALL_PREFIX`.
 If you are installing the python bindings, add `Tiramisu_INSTALL_PYTHONDIR` to tell Tiramisu where to place a python package.
 You will need add these install locations to the relevant path variables such as `PYTHONPATH` and `LD_LIBRARY_PATH`.

+If you installed Halide from source, you may need to add -DCMAKE_PREFIX_PATH=${TIRAMISU_ROOT}/3rdParty/Halide/install.
+This will allow cmake to find Halide when installed using ./get_submodules.sh script.

 4) Build:
 ```bash
 cmake --build build